10 Amazing Machine Learning Projects of 2020

 By Anupam Chugh, iOS Developer | Writer @Medium | BITS Pilani.

 A lot happened in the machine learning community during the past year.
 Here’s a tour through the most popular and trending open-source research projects, demos, and prototypes.
 It ranges from photo editing to NLP to training models with “no-code,” and I hope they inspire you to build incredible AI-powered products this year.
+You can also find additional machine learning projects here.

 1. Background Matting v2